 While fiddling around writing a simple CGI-based web application, I found myself needing a web server for testing purposes.1 A key requirement for that server (lighttpd) being that it needs to be built and installed without root permissions and run locally from my home directory, the setup-process is a bit more involved than would be a default installation.
 In this post, I therefore describe how to install, configure and run lighttpd given the above conditions.

-In this post, we will discuss the algorithm that produces point estimates \hat\beta given inputs y and X in linear regression.
-After deriving the function producing \hat\beta , I’ll briefly show how to implement this procedure in yet another compiled language, Fortran, and how to call it from within R.
+In this post, we will discuss the algorithm that produces point estimates given inputs and in linear regression.
+After deriving the function producing , I’ll briefly show how to implement this procedure in yet another compiled language, Fortran, and how to call it from within R.

 In a previous post, I presented the main ideas of the Metropolis-Hastings algorithm, and showed how one may implement a random-walk Metropolis and an independent MH sampler in R. Running them however took some time until completion, hence, in this post, I’ll show how to speed things up by implementing these very algorithms in C.